sgraber/Graber/README.md

 once you have the laser cut frame put together.
 I will also add some basic labeling to each part to make assembly easier.

-NOTE: The long term goal is to make this 3D printer completely laser cuttable.
+NOTE: The long term goal is to make this 3D printer completely laser cuttable, minus the extruder.
 Right now the x-motor and x-idler parts remain the only parts that are not laser cuttable.
 These parts will follow soon.
 If you choose to build this printer before these parts are released, you can use the standard Prusa i3 x-motor and x-idler